Rishaan2202/VikramSat_Electrical-Power-Sub-System/JOURNAL.md

 # August 15, 2025, Day-28!
 Happy Independence Day!!!
 So, today is India's Independence day.
 The atmosphere is filled with nationalism all around.
-TOday I did most of the traces.
+Today I did most of the traces.
 Only a few remaining.
 Take a look at the PCB:-
 <br>
 <br>
 <img width="447" height="461" alt="Screenshot 2025-08-15 181234" src="https://github.com/user-attachments/assets/a45fd60f-d6b8-4a0e-9265-50a9cec9b81c" />